tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **???:** Yeah, we're... we're like the Ghostbusters.
 Wooooo.

+**JACK:** That's Sam.

-**JACK:** That's Sam.Jack pulled Sam aside.
+Jack pulled Sam aside.
 I don't think anyone else saw this.

 **JACK:** C'mon, Sammy, ya gotta show a little more... enthusiasm, a bit more pizazz, got it?